When I got suspended by hooks, I welcomed it as a pain that I had control over and that I was inflicting and enduring by

 Body suspension is the ritual practise of piercing your skin with hooks and then being suspended by them.
 When you are doing suspension your body weight is supported by your skin, which is an incredibly strong and resilient organ.
 Ritual body suspension was first practised by the First Nations Mandan Tripe of the Missouri River.

 Today suspension ritual is closely related to other body modifications and is most often performed by tattoo artists and piercers who specialise in the field.
 A few decades ago only a few thousand people had experienced a suspension ritual.
 Today that number has increased to many thousands.
 As of last Tuesday, myself included.

 Why Did I Choose to Get Suspended?

 When I called Russ Foxx, the body modification artist who facilitated my suspension, his first question was, “What is your motivation?”
 I have been interested in suspension for years.
 As a teenager, I was fascinated with body modification and devoured all the reading and viewing material I could on the subject.
-Among them, a documentary on body suspension.
+Among them, is a documentary on body suspension.
 I was never able to get the idea out of my head but wasn’t certain I could handle what looked like a great deal of pain.
 Plus, back then my interest was purely curiosity.